Modern didgeridoo designs: Sliding didgeridoos

 The sliding didgeridoo, or didgiphone, uses a telescopic mechanism to create a variable pitch instrument, and can be made from plastic, aluminium or wood.

 Didjeribone

 Invented by didgeridoo player Charlie McMahon, the Didjeribone design is a cross between the didgeridoo and trombone, and consists of two plastic tubes placed inside the other.
 The sliding inner tube creates nine different tones, similar to the trombone mechanism.
 This enables the pitch to be varied mid-song, unlike traditional didgeridoos.
 As a result of eliminating the monotonal aspects of traditional didgeridoos, the Didjeribone can be used in horn concertos.
 The Didjeribone has a pitch range from high G to low B. The length is 65" extended, and 37.5" closed.
 The flared end also gives a brighter and louder sound.

 Slide didge

 Scott Dunbar independently created a version of the variable pitch didgeridoo instrument called the slide didge in the early 1990s.
 The slide didge was the world's first commercially sold variable pitch didgeridoo, and Scott later produced the world's first timber slide didge.

+Carbon-fiber didgeridoos

+Many modern didgeridoos are now built from carbon fiber, plastics, or other synthetic/composite materials rather than traditional termite-hollowed wood.
+These newer materials are valued for their greater durability, resistance to changes in humidity and temperature, and lighter weight—important both for touring performers and for travel instruments.
+For example, the Airdidge is a travel didgeridoo made from 100 % carbon fibre; it packs down to about 37 cm, extends to 186 cm, and is described by its maker as “absolutely unempfindlich gegen Nässe, Kälte und Hitze” (completely insensitive to moisture, cold, and heat). didgehouse.
+Similarly, the company Carbony offers didgeridoos made from aerospace-grade carbon fiber composite, claiming they are geometrically stable (don’t warp), avoid cracking or rotting, and deliver more consistent tone across varying weather conditions.
+Carbony Celtic Winds In addition to carbon fiber, synthetic plastics are used: for example, Meinl’s synthetic series didgeridoos, made of lightweight plastic, are marketed as weather-resistant, durable, and suitable for outdoor use, offering an alternative to wood didgeridoos for players in climates or settings where wood might crack or degrade.